lgimyuen/Python-Lightstreamer-Client/readme.md

 ## Usage

 ### Create Lightstreamer Object
 Instantiate the Lightstreamer Object.
 No connection is made.
 Context is a generic object class that you can pass in.
-It must contain a function `context.api.prepare_data(context, data)`.
+It must contain a function `context.prepare_data(data)`.
 Context object and the data receive from the data stream will be passed to this function.
 ```python
 client = LSClient(url, user_id, password, context=[])
 ```